 This technique is used in two industries that demand it runs on time; the airlines and train industry require passager to arrive early.

-For decades we have been conditioned to check-in early when flying or going to a train station.
-Airlines label documents with pre-check-in and departure time, and many times the check-in time is in larger print and the easiest time to find on the boarding pass.
+For decades we have been conditioned to check in early when flying or going to a train station.
+Airlines label documents with pre-check-in and departure times, and many times the check-in time is in larger print and the easiest time to find on the boarding pass.

 A patron reads the library program and sees an event they like, and next to the event is the date and time of the event.
 What happens?
 The mom reads the date and time and leaves to arrive promptly at the advertised time.
 Showing up minutes before the event, parking, walking to the meeting room with kids in tow, they arrive what they feel is on time, ten minutes into the program.

-The family arrives at the start of the program but need to check-in prior to escorting the family trough the door.
-Clinging to mom are the two kids who are being encouraged to sit on the floor with the other kids.
+The family arrives at the program’s start but needs to check in before escorting the family through the door.
+Clinging to mom are the two kids who are encouraged to sit on the floor with the other kids.
 With all eyes focused on the new arrivals, the program comes to a slow halt until the new arrivals are settled into their seats.